MarieCHessler/yoga-and-more/README.md

 * Click on Settings.
 * Scroll down to the GitHub Pages section and click on "Check it out here!".
 * Under Source, click the arrow and choose Branch: main.
-* After a little while the page is automatically refreshed and you get a message on green background saying "Your site is published at: ...", with a link to your site, showing that your deployment was successful.
+* After a little while the page is automatically refreshed and you get a message on green background, saying "Your site is published at: ...", with a link to your site, showing that your deployment was successful.

 The live link can be found here: https://mariechessler.github.io/yoga-and-more/index.html